-St. Joseph's School is a multicultural community sharing a common belief in a Catholic ideal of life centred on Jesus Christ.
+St. Joseph's School is a Culturally and Linguistically diverse community sharing a common belief in a Catholic ideal of life centred on Jesus Christ.
 We offer students a learning program pervaded with the spirit and values of the Gospel.
 We are committed to an understanding that education aims to achieve 'wholeness' for all its members.

-Our Vision Statement is the cornerstone of our school policy and states that St Joseph's is committed to welcoming, supporting, educating, empowering, serving, celebrating, reconciling and evangelising in order to enable all members of our community to grow in body, mind and spirit.
-This is under-pinned by:
+This Vision Statement is the cornerstone of our school policy.
+Consequently St. Joseph's is committed to welcoming, supporting, educating, empowering, serving, celebrating, reconciling and evangelising in order to enable all members of our community to grow in body, mind and spirit.